rrxin410/Badges4-README.md-Profile/README_2.md

 ------------------------------------------------------------

 Implemented in:
-A2_3 (included inside report)
+All included inside report

-This task uses an LLM to propose safe, pixel-aligned data augmentation strategies for Task 2.
+This task uses LLM-GPT 5.1 to propose safe, pixel-aligned data augmentation strategies for Task 2.
 No executable code is required.

 ------------------------------------------------------------